safeledger logo

 A Company Formation POA is generally not "renewed" like a license you pay for every year.
 It's a bit different:

-• If your POA has an end date and the company setup isn't finished by then, or if it stops working for any other reason (like a change in your plans), you usually need to make a brand new POA.
+• If your POA has an end date and the company formation isn't finished by then, or if it stops working for any other reason (like a change in your plans), you usually need to make a brand new POA.

 • This new POA will go through all the same steps again: writing, translating, notarizing, and maybe getting more stamps (attestation).